hao-tian-xu/mit6.006_fa11/README.md

 2. Problem sets‘ results

-   - The code solution is marked as below:
+   - The code solutions are marked as below in each file:

    ```python
    ###############